marukun712/aikyo/docs/src/content/docs/tools/action-en.md

 **Operation:**

 1. Obtains `message`, `to`, and `emotion` from the input
-2. Generates and sends a Query with `type: "speak"` to the client for voice synthesis or other purposes
+2. Generates and sends a Query with `type: "speak"` to the client (used for voice synthesis, etc.)
 3. Generates data in the `Message` type format
 4. Publishes to the `messages` topic

 ## Registration in CompanionCard

-The created Action tool should be registered under the `actions` field of `CompanionCard`:
+The created Action tool should be registered under the `actions` field of the `CompanionCard`.

 ```typescript
 export const companionCard: CompanionCard = {